Tim Pocock: Life and career

 Pocock attended Redfield College in Dural in Sydney, Australia.
 He began his interest in film in 2003, when in Year Twelve he submitted a short film for his Extension II English major work.
 Pocock started a career in acting despite not having studied drama.

-He appeared on the Australian Soap Opera Home and Away in 2011, where playing Angus McCathie.
+He appeared on the Australian Soap Opera Home and Away in 2011, where he played Angus McCathie.

 Pocock came out as gay during an interview on television series Four Corners, which was investigating harmful classroom practices in Australian Opus Dei schools, such as Redfield College.

+His uncle is former New South Wales Minister for Finance Damien Tudehope.